 — I Corinthians 6:3

-The next tribe is the tribe of Asher and his name means happy and is the result of all of the above.
+The next tribe is the tribe of Asher and his name means happy and rich and is the result of all of the above.
 Jacob's blessing was "food will be rich, delicacies fit for a king"

 He brought me to the banqueting house, and his banner over me was love.